fp7-netide/Engine/ryu-shim/README.md

 sudo mn --custom netide-topo.py --topo mytopo --controller=remote,ip=IP_ADDRESS,port=6633
 ```
 Where IP_ADDRESS is the IP address of the machine where the Ryu shim layer is running.
 The IP address specification is not needed when Ryu and Mininet are running on the same machine.
+Add options ```--switch ovs,protocols=OpenFlow13``` if you want to use the OpenFlow-1.3 protocol and test applications.

 This script configures the following topology: